Leaving behind Ruth Veranna and the other Goddards ….. Adeline takes us back and “we return up Burr Lane until we come to High Street”.

 Dragging operations in the canal found his body several days later, and he was adjudged to have ‘accidentally drowned’.

 We are still in High Street, walking towards Severn’s Yard.

-In the other cottages leading to Mrs. Lee’s garden, lived ….
+We continue along High Street and in the other cottages leading to Mrs. Lee’s garden, lived ….